Skyrat-SS13/Skyrat-tg/modular_skyrat/modules/records_on_examine/readme.md

 ### Credits:

-Niko#7526, and #development_discuss for giving me the help I needed
+Niko#7526, and #development_discuss for giving me the help I needed, and a LOT of thanks to #coding-discussion in the tgcord